There are over 400 electric vehicles in Concord! Read tips about how to join your neighbors in reducing emissions and saving money.

 - Battery Electric Vehicles (BEV), also known as All-electric or Full-electric, have a rechargeable battery and rely on electricity as their sole source of fuel.
-These vehicles can travel up to 250 miles on a full charge, some with an extended range option.
+These vehicles can travel over 250 miles on a full charge, some with an extended range option.

 The process for choosing an EV is very similar to choosing any car.
 The only difference is if this is your first EV, you will want to spend some time deciding how, where, and when to charge your vehicle.
 CMLP and the town are here to help!

-- Research your options - Green Energy Consumers Alliance has a quick car comparison table that can help you compare makes and models.
-Also check out MOR-EV for a list of EVs that are eligible for a rebate from the state.
-There are also manufacturer and dealer discounts available for EVs.
+Green Energy Consumers Alliance has a quick car comparison table that can help you compare makes and models.

 WattPlan EV Advisor will help you create a customized 2-minute estimate of cost and carbon savings based on the plug-in vehicle that best fits your lifestyle.
 Looking for some apples-to-apples plug-in to gasoline comparisons?
 Click here.